 Civil Rights in Education: Law and History

-In the struggle for civil rights advancement, advocates focus on specific areas such as housing and employment.
-Education is another point of emphasis because it can affect many other areas.
-For instance, individuals who earn college degrees generally earn more money over the course of their lifetime and have greater accessibility to opportunities in society.
+Civil rights advocates focus on housing and employment discrimination in the struggle for civil rights advancement.
+Education is another area of focus because it can affect so many other aspects of life.
+For instance, people with college degrees generally earn more money throughout their lifetimes and have greater social opportunities.

 Federal Enforcement of the Brown Decision

-In 1954, the Supreme Court ruled in Brown v.
-Board of Education that segregation in the public schools was a violation of the Fourteenth Amendment to the Constitution.
-But implementation of the Court's decision went slowly, with massive resistance from the states especially in the South.
-In 1957, a federal court ordered the desegregation of public schools in Little Rock, Arkansas.
+In 1954, the Supreme Court issued the landmark Brown v.
+Board of Education decision.
+The Court determined that segregation in public schools violated the Fourteenth Amendment to the U.S. Constitution.
+Implementing the Court's decision went slowly.
+There was massive resistance from the states, especially in the South.
+In 1957, a federal court ordered the desegregation of Little Rock, Arkansas, public schools.

 The Struggle Against Segregation in Higher Education

-Prior to the Brown decision, the Supreme Court had made favorable decisions regarding desegregation in graduate schools.
-Additionally, two years after Brown, the Court applied the equal access principles to higher education.
-Despite these advancements, implementation of integration continued to be problematic at all educational levels.
+Before the Brown decision, the Supreme Court had made favorable decisions about desegregation in graduate schools.
+Two years after Brown, equal access principles were applied to higher education.
+Despite these advancements, racial segregation remained problematic at all educational levels.

-In January 1961, James Meredith, an African American, applied for admission to the University of Mississippi.
+In January 1961, an African American, James Meredith, applied for admission to the University of Mississippi.
 Officials at the school returned his application.
-Mr. Meredith took his case to court.
-On September 10, 1962, the U.S. Supreme Court ruled that he had the right to attend the University of Mississippi.
-The Governor of Mississippi, Ross Barnett, personally blocked Mr. Meredith from registering at the University even after the Supreme Court ruled.
+Meredith took his case to court.
+On Sept.
+10, 1962, the U.S. Supreme Court ruled that he had the right to attend the University of Mississippi.
+Mississippi Gov. Ross Barnett personally blocked Meredith from registering at the university even after the Supreme Court issued its ruling.

-Finally, on September 30, 1962, a Sunday, Mr. Meredith was escorted onto the campus by federal marshals and Civil Rights Division lawyers.
-Stationed on or near the campus to protect him were 123 deputy federal marshals, 316 US Border Patrolmen, and 97 federal prison guards.
-Within an hour, the federal forces were attacked by a mob that would grow to number 2,000 and who fought them with guns, bricks, bottles, and Molotov cocktails.
-The marshals had been ordered not to shoot and so used tear gas to try to stop the rioting.
+On Sept.
+30, 1962, federal marshals and Civil Rights Division lawyers escorted Meredith onto the campus.
+To protect him, 123 deputy federal marshals, 316 U.S. Border Patrolmen, and 97 federal corrections officers were stationed on or near the campus.
+Within an hour, roughly 2,000 people attacked the federal forces.
+The mob fought the officers with guns, bricks, bottles, and Molotov cocktails.
+The marshals were ordered not to shoot.
+They used tear gas to try to stop the rioting.

-The violence continued until President Kennedy sent 16,000 federal troops to the campus.
-When it was over, 2 people were dead, 28 marshals had been shot, 160 people were injured, and James Meredith became the first black student to attend the University of Mississippi.
+The violence continued until President John F. Kennedy sent 16,000 federal troops to the University of Mississippi campus.
+When it was over, two people were dead.
+Twenty-eight marshals were shot, and 160 people suffered injuries.
+James Meredith became the first Black student to attend the University of Mississippi.

-Despite the historical significance and national attention of violent responses to school integration, developing equal educational opportunities continues to be a significant civil rights issue.
+Despite the historical significance and national attention of violent responses to school integration, developing equal educational opportunities is a significant ongoing civil rights issue.
 For example, the Supreme Court ruled that educational institutions have a compelling interest in a diverse student body.